Service Learning

 Social Justice Trip

-The Honors Program covers the cost for students to travel on a social justice trip each year to look at U.S.-Mexico border issues in the McAllen, Texas region.
+Social Justice trips allow Honors Students to look at U.S.-Mexico border issues in the McAllen, Texas region.
 Previous trips went to Piedras Negras, Mexico, and El Paso, Texas.
-The social justice trip is sponsored by the Honors Program so that students can observe the difficult conditions in which other people less fortunate than ourselves live and work.
+Trips are scheduled through the Honors Program and other University groups so that students can observe the difficult conditions in which other people, less fortunate than ourselves, live and work.
 For example, the itinerary includes different perspectives on immigration and access to healthcare, education, and housing.
 Students hear from Border Patrol officers, immigration lawyers, neighborhood activists and nonprofit agencies.
 The high point for many students is talking with refugees from around the world.
 Service-learning is always a part of the experience.

 Partnerships with Non-Profits